ucb-art/filter/README.md

 ## Interfaces

-The Filter uses the [https://github.com/ucb-art/rocket-dsp-utils/blob/master/doc/stream.md](DSP streaming interface) (a subset of AXI4-Stream) on both the data input and data output.
+The Filter uses the [DSP streaming interface](https://github.com/ucb-art/rocket-dsp-utils/blob/master/doc/stream.md) (a subset of AXI4-Stream) on both the data input and data output.
 The SCRFile contains the filter coefficients, as well as data set end flag registers.
 It is accessible through an AXI4 interface.